dprince/openstack-k8s-mcp/README.md

 }
 ```

-### MCP Tool: set_openstack_version_targetversion
+### MCP Tool: update\_openstack\_version

-Patch the targetVersion field of an OpenStackVersion custom resource:
+Patch the targetVersion and optionally customContainerImages fields of an OpenStackVersion custom resource:

 **Parameters:**
 - `namespace` (optional): Kubernetes namespace where the OpenStackVersion CR is located.
 Defaults to `openstack` if not provided.
 - `name` (required): Name of the OpenStackVersion CR to patch
 - `targetVersion` (required): The target version to set for the OpenStackVersion CR
+- `customContainerImages` (optional): Map of service names to custom container image URLs.
+If not provided, customContainerImages will not be modified.

 **Returns:**
 JSON object containing: